 Additionally, Wuxi Wangdao receives substantially all of the revenues in RMB and the PRC government imposes controls on the convertibility of the RMB into foreign currencies and, in certain cases, the remittance of currency out of China.
 Under existing PRC foreign exchange regulations, payments of current account items, such as profit distributions and trade and service-related foreign exchange transactions, can be made in foreign currencies without prior approval from the State Administration of Foreign Exchange of the PRC, or the SAFE by complying with certain procedural requirements.
 Dividends payments to us by Craftsman Wuxi in foreign currencies are subject to the condition that the remittance of such dividends outside of the PRC complies with certain procedures under PRC foreign exchange regulations, such as the overseas investment registrations by our shareholders or the ultimate shareholders of our corporate shareholders who are PRC residents.
-Approvals by or registration with appropriate government authorities is required where RMB is to be converted into foreign currency and remitted out of China to pay capital expenses such as the repayment of loans denominated in foreign exchange control system prevents us from obtaining sufficient foreign currencies to satisfy our foreign currencies to satisfy our foreign currencies to pay dividends in foreign currencies to us and our access to cash generated from its operations will be restricted.
+Approvals by or registration with appropriate government authorities is required where RMB is to be converted into foreign currency and remitted out of China to pay capital expenses such as the repayment of loans denominated in foreign currencies.
+The PRC government may also at its discretion restrict access in the future to foreign currencies for currency demands, Craftsman Wuxi may not be able to pay dividends in foreign currencies to us and our access to cash generated from its operations will be restricted.